23 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

 Fish curries are highly popular in India, especially in the south where fish is readily available.
 If you’re not typically a fan of seafood, then give this fish curry a try as you might find yourself changing your mind.

 This keto Indian recipe is really easy to make, very tasty and loaded with flavors.
-With the tanginess of lime and the spiciness of red pepper, it has a unique taste that will be leaving you wanting more.
-Salmon is, of course, a keto favorite too as it’s packed with healthy omega-3 fatty acids.
+Salmon is, of course, a keto favorite as it’s packed with healthy omega-3 fatty acids, so it makes sense to add this delicious curry to your recipe repertoire.

 – The Paleo Mom